Cloud Discovery data anonymization

 Cloud Discovery data anonymization enables you to protect user privacy.
-Once the data log is uploaded to the Cloud App Security portal, the log is sanitized and all username information is replaced with encrypted usernames.
+Once the data log is uploaded to the Microsoft Cloud App Security portal, the log is sanitized and all username information is replaced with encrypted usernames.
 This way, all cloud activities are kept anonymous.
-When necessary, for a specific security investigation (for example, due to a security breach or suspicious user activity), admins can resolve the real username.
-If an admin has a reason to suspect a specific user, he can also look up the encrypted username of a known username, and then start investigating using the encrypted username.
+When necessary, for a specific security investigation (for example, a security breach or suspicious user activity), admins can resolve the real username.
+If an admin has a reason to suspect a specific user, they can also look up the encrypted username of a known username, and then start investigating using the encrypted username.
 Each username conversion is audited in the portal’s Governance log.

 - No private information is stored or displayed.
 Only encrypted information.

 - Private data is encrypted using AES-128 with a dedicated key per tenant.

 - Resolving usernames is done ad-hoc, per-username by deciphering a given encrypted username.

 How data anonymization works

 There are three ways to apply data anonymization: